 The agency will review your medical records looking for the results of breathing tests that measure your forced expiratory volume—how much air you can breathe out of your lungs—as well as other lung function values.
 If your test results are poor enough to meet this listing, your tuberculosis claim will be approved.
 (For more information on the respiratory disorder listing lung function test requirements, see our article on chronic obstructive pulmonary disease.)

-If your tuberculosis has spread to other areas of the body, such as the skin, kidneys, bones, or urinary system, and has caused damage, Social Security could evaluate you under the disability listings for those organs and body systems.
-For more information, see our full list of medical conditions eligible for disability benefits.
+If your tuberculosis has damaged other areas of the body, such as the skin, kidneys, bones, or urinary system, Social Security can evaluate you under the disability listings for those organs and body systems.
+For more information, see our full list of medical conditions in the Blue Book.

 Even if you don't meet the specific requirements of a listing, you can still qualify for disability benefits if your tuberculosis limitations keep you from doing any job.
 Social Security assesses your ability to work by considering all your impairments and functional limitations, and then it creates your "residual functional capacity" (RFC).

 Your RFC outlines the physical and mental tasks you can or can't perform in a job setting.
 For example, if your tuberculosis causes you to experience shortness of breath after even mild exertion, your RFC might include restrictions on jobs that require you to lift more than 20 pounds or be on your feet for most of the day.
 Or if you get fatigued frequently, your RFC may state that you need to be able to take unscheduled breaks during your workday.